jdoleary/Spellmasons/TasksCurrent.md

     - trap doors?
 Environmental interactions
       - Blow up a square to make it lava
   - Only start timelimit if 2 of 3 players have ended their turn
+  - see save('cannotmovehere'), i couldn't move directly to my right or left after i killed the guy to my left, also one of the grunts wasn't moving

 ---